 Results 1–10 of 19 for "Curriculum"X related to "HIV Office for Psychology Education..."
-Refine Your Search Refine Your Search TopicHIV & AIDS (10)Education (7)Children (2)Learning & memory (2)Death & dying (1) 1 more... [+] Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorO'Leary, Ann (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1) 9 more... [+] Carey, Michael P. (1)Dwyer, Carol (1)Forsyth, Andrew D. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Lucariello, Joan (1)Rhodes, Nancy (1)Whitcomb, David H. (1)Hide details Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
-Curriculum 2.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 3.Teaching Tip SheetsTeaching tip sheets by Ann O'Leary, Craig Kain, David Whitcomb, Lisa Bowleg, Paula Britton, Seth Kalichman, Michael P. Carey and Andrew D. Forsyth on cognitive dissonance, motivated reasoning, loss and AIDS-related bereavement, flexible therapeutic frames, social support networks, attitudes and behavior change, self – efficacy, counselor attitude bias, and stigma and prejudice.Curriculum 4.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
-Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 5.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 6.Stigma and Prejudice Teaching Tip SheetStigma refers to a visible mark, such as a brand or tattoo, used to disgrace, shame, condemn, or ostracize.
-Dimensions of social stigmas relevant to AIDS are subject to the adverse effects of social stigmas and related prejudices..Curriculum 7.Motivated Reasoning Teaching Tip SheetTips for teaching the role of motivation in cognitive processes such as decision-making and attitude change as emphasized by Ziva Kunda (1990) and Hart and Gerrard (1997).
-These studies cast doubt on the utilitarian, "rational" models of behavioral decision making upon which research regarding Sexually Transmitted Disease (STD) and other health promotion/disease prevention currently rests.Curriculum 8.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
-HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 9.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 10.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Curriculum"X related to "HIV Office for Psychology Education..."
+Refine Your Search Refine Your Search TopicHIV & AIDS (10)Education (8)Children (2)Learning & memory (2)Race (2) 3 more... [+] Death & dying (1)Personality (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorO'Leary, Ann (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1) 9 more... [+] Carey, Michael P. (1)Dwyer, Carol (1)Forsyth, Andrew D. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Lucariello, Joan (1)Rhodes, Nancy (1)Whitcomb, David H. (1)Hide details Results 1–10 of 19 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Teaching Tip SheetsTeaching tip sheets by Ann O'Leary, Craig Kain, David Whitcomb, Lisa Bowleg, Paula Britton, Seth Kalichman, Michael P. Carey and Andrew D. Forsyth on cognitive dissonance, motivated reasoning, loss and AIDS-related bereavement, flexible therapeutic frames, social support networks, attitudes and behavior change, self – efficacy, counselor attitude bias, and stigma and prejudice.Curriculum 2.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsCurriculum 3.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 4.Day 3: Culture, Self and Personality: The Influence of Culture on Our Sense of Self and PersonalityCulture and self-concept, emotions, personality traits and gender role stereotypes.Curriculum 5.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
+Curriculum 6.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
+Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 7.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 8.Stigma and Prejudice Teaching Tip SheetStigma refers to a visible mark, such as a brand or tattoo, used to disgrace, shame, condemn, or ostracize.
+Dimensions of social stigmas relevant to AIDS are subject to the adverse effects of social stigmas and related prejudices..Curriculum 9.Motivated Reasoning Teaching Tip SheetTips for teaching the role of motivation in cognitive processes such as decision-making and attitude change as emphasized by Ziva Kunda (1990) and Hart and Gerrard (1997).
+These studies cast doubt on the utilitarian, "rational" models of behavioral decision making upon which research regarding Sexually Transmitted Disease (STD) and other health promotion/disease prevention currently rests.Curriculum 10.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
+HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 19 for "Curriculum"X related to "HIV Office for Psychology Education..."